Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

     Present a lesson plan [finish desc]

     Please respond in character to one of the following scenarios.
 Choose one that will help showcase your character's relevant skills and creativity!

-    1. Combat: desc
+You may respond to both scenarios if you wish.

+    1. You're taking a leisurely stroll through a forest outside a town when you hear voices up ahead.
+You cautiously approach the source of the noise and spot a group of people.
+They appear to be discussing a plan of some sort.
+A few of them carry weapons, and you can tell they're looking for a fight.
+You don't know anything about their intentions or abilities, but you can tell from their posture and attitude that they're confident and skilled.
+There are no other people in sight and suddenly one member of the group spots you.
+What do you do?

     2. Practical: Your character must use their bending abilities to solve a practical problem.
 Showcase your resourcefulness and creativity by applying your bending to real-world situations.
 You may use one of the following examples or create your own similar scenario.
     - divert a river to irrigate farmland or prevent a flood
     - construct a new path/bridge or clear a path through an obstacle
     - contain an out of control fire
     - guide a ship through rough seas

-    3. Meditation: desc

     Your instructors(s) must reply to this post to vouch for you.
 Please ask them to do this.